TM

 What It Takes to Become a Champion Debater

-*Note that 7 out of 7 times the LD camp topic turned out to be a topic that was debated during the following season.
-For example, the January-February 2023 topic was the topic we did in the summer of 2022!
+*Note that 9 out of 9 times the LD camp topic turned out to be a topic that was debated during the following season.
+For example, the current November-December topic (Wealth Tax) was the topic we did last summer at CDC2024!

 What to Expect When You Come to CDC